-With Easter just around the corner, you may be asking “how difficult can it be to boil an egg?”
+With the holidays in full swing, you may be asking “how difficult can it be to boil an egg?”
 The answer is not difficult at all if you don’t care what the egg looks like when it’s peeled.
 If, however, this matters to you, then the answer is not so straightforward.
 The reason is that peeling the eggs without the shells sticking and gouging the whites is often problematic.

 Through the years, I’ve tried a lot of different tricks in my quest for the Perfect Hard Boiled Egg.
 For example, I’ve tried using “old” eggs, putting salt or vinegar in the water, trying to peel the eggs as soon as they come out of the water, starting with room temperature eggs, plunging boiled eggs in ice water, etc. Nothing seemed to consistently work until I tried one of the recommendations from Serious Eats.

 In a nutshell the one thing that works all the time for me is steaming the eggs as opposed to boiling them.

 Years ago I read somewhere that the three-digit code stamped on the egg carton along with the best-by date indicates the day of the year that the eggs were packed.
 The three-digit code starts with 001 for January 1, and ends with 365 for December 31 (or 366 in a leap year).
 The code shown below is 065.
 This means that the eggs were packed on the 65th day of the year which was March 6.

 The Secret to Producing Perfect Hard Boiled Eggs Every Time – Steaming